Matt Madden

-Matt Madden (born 1968 in New York City) is a U.S. comic book writer and artist.
-He is best known for original alternative comics, for his coloring work in traditional comics, and for the experimental work 99 Ways to Tell a Story: Exercises in Style, which is based on the idea of Raymond Queneau's Exercises in Style.
-He also teaches comics at the School of Visual Arts and Yale University.
+Matt Madden (born May 8, 1968, in New York City) is an American comic book writer, artist, and educator.
+He is best known for the experimental work 99 Ways to Tell a Story: Exercises in Style.
+In addition to his work in the realm of alternative comics, Madden is known for his coloring work in traditional comics.
+He has also taught comics at the School of Visual Arts and Yale University.

+Early life and education

+Madden was born in New York City.
+He grew up primarily in Greenwich, Connecticut, though his family also spent about five years living in Paris, which gave him a deep connection to French language and culture.

+Madden first attended Hamilton College, transferring to the University of Michigan after his sophomore year; he graduated from Michigan in 1990 with a B.A. in Comparative Literature (English and German).
+He later earned a Master of Foreign Language Education degree from the University of Texas at Austin.

 Career

+Alternative comics

-Madden began his career self-publishing minicomics in Ann Arbor, Michigan in the early 1990s.
+Madden began his career self-publishing minicomics in Ann Arbor, Michigan, in the early 1990s.
 He was co-editor with Matt Feazell and Sean Bieri of the anthology 5 O'Clock Shadow.
 After several of his short pieces appeared in established publications, Madden's first graphic novel, Black Candy, was published by Black Eye Books in 1998.

-In the mid-1990s Madden began writing reviews for The Comics Journal and other publications.
-He is a consulting editor for the mini-comic Le Sketch.

-He works in illustration and comics coloring and also teaches comics storytelling at the School of Visual Arts.
-His graphic novel, Odds Off, was published by Highwater Books, and issue of his periodical series of short works, A Fine Mess, are published by Alternative Comics.
+His graphic novel Odds Off was published by Highwater Books (2001), and two issues of his periodical series of short works, A Fine Mess, were published by Alternative Comics (2002–2004).

-He regularly deals with themes in settings in Mexico (where he lived for a time in the late 1990s), or that are rooted in Mexican culture.
+Madden's work from the early 2000s often dealt with themes in settings in Mexico (where he lived for a time in the late 1990s), or that were rooted in Mexican culture.
+For a time, he was a consulting editor for the minicomic Le Sketch, published out of Portugal.

-Madden is OuBaPo's "U.S. correspondent."
+During this period, Madden also worked as an editorial illustrator.